llmos-ai/llmos-operator/README.md

-# [WIP]LLMOS-Controller
+# LLMOS-Operator

-LLMOS-Controller is a Kubernetes controller that helps to manage the lifecycle of [LLMOS](https://github.com/llmos-ai/llmos) and its system components.
+LLMOS-Operator is a Kubernetes controller that helps to manage the lifecycle and system components of the [LLMOS](https://github.com/llmos-ai/llmos).

 ## Description